nsanmartin/ulci/README.md

 make build/ulci-no-readline
 ```

-which will have the same behaviour when passing a file and obviously a diferent repl.
+which will have the same behaviour when passing a file and obviously a different repl.

 For (the ridiculously few) unit tests, it uses the following submodule: